jleibowitz-lacpw/presentations/web/github-pages.md

 ## 1. Create a Repository

-*   Log in to your GitHub Enterprise account (public cloud).
+*   Log in to your GitHub account.
 *   Create a **new public repository** named `<username>.github.io`.
 Replace `<username>` with your GitHub username.
-*   **Important:** Public visibility is usually required for personal sites, unless using GitHub Enterprise Cloud for a private project site.
+*   **Important:** Public visibility is usually required for personal sites.
 *   Initialize the repository with a `README.md` file.

 ---